Nervosys/Botnix/docs/languages-frameworks/dart.section.md

 `pubspecLock` is the parsed pubspec.lock file. pub2nix uses this to download required packages.
 This can be converted to JSON from YAML with something like `yq . pubspec.lock`, and then read by Nix.

 Alternatively, `autoPubspecLock` can be used instead, and set to a path to a regular `pubspec.lock` file.
-This relies on import-from-derivation, and is not permitted in Nixpkgs, but can be useful at other times.
+This relies on import-from-derivation, and is not permitted in Botpkgs, but can be useful at other times.

 ::: {.warning}
 When using `autoPubspecLock` with a local source directory, make sure to use a